-Component Units

-Governmental Activities Recreation Board Board of Health

-Buildings 20-40 years 20-40 years

-Improvements other than buildings 20-50 years 20-50 years

-Machinery and equipment 5-10 years 5-10 years 5 years

-Infrastructure 20-50 years 20-50 years
+Component Units Governmental Activities Recreation Board Board of Health Buildings Improvements other than buildings 20-40 years 20-50 years 20-40 years 20-50 years Machinery and equipment 5-10 years 5-10 years 5 years Infrastructure Intangibles 20-50 years 3 years 20-50 years 3 years

-Intangibles 3 years 3 years

 - P. COMPENSATED ABSENCES: Vacation leave is earned by all full-time County employees at the rate of five days per year for the first two years of service.
 After two years of service and up to ten years of service, the employees earn at a rate of ten days per year.
 After ten years of service, the employees earn at a rate of fifteen days per year.
 Vacation leave may be accumulated and carried over to a maximum of one-half the annual leave eligible to be earned each year.
 Upon termination or retirement from the County, employees are entitled to accumulated vacation leave.
-At December 31, 2016, accrued vacation leave of \$82,379 has been recorded in the government-wide Statement of Net Position in the Governmental Activities, which represents the County's commitment to fund such cost from future operations.
+At December 31, 2018, accrued vacation leave of \$84,165 has been recorded in the government-wide Statement of Net Position in the Governmental Activities, which represents the County's commitment to fund such cost from future operations.
 In governmental fund financial statements, the cost of vacation leave is recognized when due to employees. - Q. LONG-TERM OBLIGATIONS: In the government-wide financial statements, long-term debt is reported as liabilities in the applicable governmental activities statement of net position.
 Bond issuance costs are reported as deferred charges and amortized over the term of the related debt using the effective interest method.